mwieck/Getting-and-Cleaning-Data/CodeBook.md

-Getting and Cleaning Data Course Project January 2015
+###Getting and Cleaning Data

-Martin Wieck
+Course Project January 2015 by Martin Wieck

-This document contains additional information about the variables and transformations needed in the course project from Getting and Cleaning Data.
+###This document contains additional information about the variables and transformations needed in the course project from Getting and Cleaning Data.

 You can find a full description of the source used in this project at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.